Alcoholic Neuropathy: Introduction

 Alcoholic Neuropathy: Symptoms

 People with alcoholic neuropathy can experience a variety of symptoms that include abnormal or unusual sensations.
 Symptoms include sensations of pain, numbness, pins and needles, tingling, or numbness.
 Alcoholic neuropathy can also affect the muscles, resulting in muscle weakness, muscle cramps, muscle spasms and muscle pain.
-If alcohol ingestion continues, ...more symptoms »
+If alcohol ingestion continues, symptoms can ...more symptoms »

 Alcoholic Neuropathy: Treatments